kevinsentjens/role-right-bundle/README.md

 This bundle does **not** provide controllers or views.
 It just provides the functionality.
 I might include it in the future.

 ## Note
+I created this bundle for myself.
+However I decided to make this package public.
+If you have any suggestions then you can contact me on this email: `kevinsentjens.dev@gmail.com`.<br><br>
 This bundle uses the [Symfony Security Component](https://symfony.com/doc/current/security.html).
 Without it this system **won't** work.<br><br>
 You can still use the `access_control` from the [Symfony Security Component](https://symfony.com/doc/current/security.html).
 E.g. say you have a backend system that you only want people to access with a certain role / right.
 Normal users however are not logged in.
 You can do it like this: